3dgen/cppwasm-book/en/ch1-quick-guide/ch1-01-install.md

 ## 1.1.3 Verifying the installation

 `emcc` is the core command of Emscripten.
-After the correct installation and activation of the environment variables, execute `emcc -v` to view the version information:
+If the installation and activation is correct, execute `emcc -v` and you'll see version information like this:

 ```
->emcc -v
+emcc -v
 emcc (Emscripten gcc/clang-like replacement + linker emulating GNU ld) 1.38.11
 clang version 6.0.1  (emscripten 1.38.11 : 1.38.11)
 Target: x86_64-pc-windows-msvc